Saltoposuchus: Skull

-Much like other crocodylomorphs, Saltoposuchus skulls had a (reduced) antorbital fenestra, an overhanging squamosal bone, and a medially shifted, forwards sloping quadrate and quadratojugal.
-Saltoposuchus have a long pointed skull and slender pointed teeth.
-The pointed teeth of Saltoposuchus indicate that this species is most likely carnivorous.
-At the back of the skull, Saltoposuchus share many specializations of crocodylomorphs including a square skull table made out of post-orbital and squamosal bones which overhangs the temporal region, a lateral mandibular fenestra, and a cheek region that is overhung by the squamosal.
+Much like other crocodylomorphs, Saltoposuchus skulls had a (reduced) antorbital fenestra, a large, overhanging squamosal bone, and a medially shifted, forwards sloping quadrate and quadratojugal.
+Saltoposuchus has a long pointed skull and sharp, flattened teeth adapted for carnivory.
 In sphenosuchians, the quadrate head makes contact with the prootic and squamosal bones.

 Skeleton

 Saltoposuchus has a long backward pointing spine at the coracoid.
 Another key feature of Saltoposuchus includes a non-perforated acetabulum (hip joint), which is a defining characteristic of all dinosaurs.
-Saltoposuchus were also considered to be bipedal based on its skeletal constitution, but could walk on all four limbs as well, making it a facultative biped.
-Saltoposuchus also had a double row of bony scutes along its back, which can be seen on modern crocodilians today.
+Saltoposuchus was considered to be bipedal based on its skeletal constitution, but this is due to the misidentification of an ulna as an overly elongated Metatarsal (and thus, hindlimb), and the forelimbs being reconstructed as too short on its original description.
+Saltoposuchus had a double row of bony scutes along its back, which can be seen on modern crocodilians today.
+These were arranged in a single pair per vertebra in the dorsal region, and roughly in 2 pairs per vertebra in the preserved segment of tail.
 Like with other sphenosuchians and early crocodylomorphs, Saltoposuchus had fully erect slender limbs, a slender body, and long legs.
-Paleontologists believe that with their body structures that Saltoposuchus were very fast and nimble.
-Sphenosuchians have been described as "greyhound dog[s] with scales and a long tail."
-Early crocodylomorphs, such as Saltoposuchus, have very long centra in their vertebrae, short vertebral processes, and medium-sized zygapophyseal joints.
+Saltoposuchus was likely fast and nimble.
 Molnar et al. concluded that the average mediolateral range of motion in the early crocodylomorphs was greater than dorsoventral range of motion, and dorsoventral stiffness was estimated to be higher than mediolateral stiffness.
 In the wrists of Saltoposuchus, the radiale and ulnare are elongated into rod shaped elements instead of being button-shaped, which is a shared characteristic among crocodylomorphs.

-Behavior

-The Saltoposuchus is a terrestrial animal whose body was built for running at fast speeds.
-It is also possible that Saltoposuchus could exhibit cannibalistic behavior because a few of the Coelophysis individuals found had remains of smaller members of the species inside the larger animals (though these later turned out to be crocodylomorphs).
-By looking at the diet of related species, we can assume that Saltoposuchus ate small lizards, insects, and mammals that existed during the Triassic Period.